vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

-However, it would be irresponsible to ignore our debt and the need to prudently prepare for our future and choose this as a single path, but there’s no reason we couldn’t give every adult a little bonus to gener- ate local economic activity.
+However, it would be irresponsible to ignore our debt and the need to prudently prepare for our future and choose this as a single path, but there’s no reason we couldn’t give every adult a little bonus to generate local economic activity.
 This, too, will create jobs.
 For example, if we used just 10 percent of the money to give every adult a bonus, that would put an extra $580 in our pockets every year for ten years.
 That’s enough to generate some citizen directed economic activity.

 ### Balance, proportion and prudence

-Congress can specify a percentage of annual money creation and recir- culation that goes toward any or all of the following:
+Congress can specify a percentage of annual money creation and recirculation that goes toward any or all of the following:

 * Re-loan to the banks to assist them in the transition (over a limited time)
 * Pay down government debt as it comes due
-* Spend to make the transformation from fossil fuels to renew- able energy
+* Spend to make the transformation from fossil fuels to renewable energy
 * Spend for infrastructure maintenance at federal and state levels
 * Pay for universal health care
 * Give to citizens as basic income or as a bonus.